berniris/DC-Pawlitics/README.md

 # Time Estimates - *By End of Day:*
  ### *Thursday*
- Have completed pseudo code of all pages.
-Obtain all pictures for app.
-Create schema for database.
-Server config and basic setup done.
+ 1. Completed pseudo code of all pages.
+ 2. Obtain all pictures for app.
+ 3. Create schema for database and insert all data.
+ 4. Server/database config and basic setup done.
+ 5. Remember to push completed work.
  ### *Friday*
-Have completed creation of model.
+1. Completed and tested model.
+2. Remember to push model.
  ### *Saturday*
-Have completed views and controller.
+1. Completed Controller and sizeable dent in Router.
  ### *Sunday*
+ 1. Completed Router by early part of day.
- Have completed all 'ejs' files and begin styling.
+ 2. Completed 'ejs' files and begin styling latter part of day.
- ### *Monday*
+ ### *Monday* - Hopefully dedicated purely to finishing touches:
- Work on finishing touches.
-Push completed MVP.
-In the unlikely event I have extra time, I plan to create a new branch to implement post MVP features like authorization, authentication, user portal, jquery effects.
+ 1. Push final completed MVP.
+ 2. In the unlikely event I have extra time, create a new branch to implement post MVP features like:
+ * authorization
+ * authentication
+ * user portal creation
+ * api useage
+ * jquery effects